 A New Logo for Belleville

-The City's logo was adopted by the City Council on May 1, 2017.
+Prior to the logo that was approved in 2021, this version of City's logo was adopted by the City Council on May 1, 2017.

 Prior to that, in July of 2013, the City Council had officially adopted a new logo that was designed by the Belleville 200 Committee to commemorate the City's 200th Anniversary.

-Logo features include: Colors from the Belleville flag; black, yellow, green and white The year Belleville was founded; 1814 Founts of water; representing the impressive and historic Veterans Memorial Fountain in the city's Public Square The post horn; symbolizing the heritage of the area's pioneers who were mostly German, and the Belleville Philharmonic Orchestra, the second oldest continuous performing orchestra in the nation.
+Both the 2013 and 2017 versions of the city's logo included: Colors from the Belleville flag; black, yellow, green and white The year Belleville was founded; 1814 Founts of water; representing the impressive and historic Veterans Memorial Fountain in the city's Public Square The post horn; symbolizing the heritage of the area's pioneers who were mostly German, and the Belleville Philharmonic Orchestra, the second oldest continuous performing orchestra in the nation.

 Flag of the City of Belleville